Thrift Savings Plan: In-service withdrawals

-An employee must be over age 59 1/2 to request an "age-based" withdrawal, and need not specify any reason for doing so.
-Employees may make up to four such withdrawals per calendar year, but no sooner than every 30 days between them.
+An employee must be over age 59 1/2 to request an "age-based" withdrawal and need not specify any reason for doing so.
+Employees may make up to four such withdrawals per calendar year; the prior requirement for a 30-day period between withdrawals was removed in 2024.

-A "financial hardship" withdrawal can only be made once every six months, and is limited to one of five specific needs:
+A "financial hardship" withdrawal can only be made once every six months and is limited to one of five specific needs: